kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 2) Enter your normalised glass compositional data into the INPUT.xlsx spreadsheet.
 All oxide (wt.%) columns must be filled or entered with zero.

 3) Open the P_T_H2O_An.R script and follow the comments to attain P-T-H2O-An esimates.
-Within the script, you can also:
-- check whether your glass compositions are within the calibration ranges of the models.
-- check whether your glass compositions represent plagioclase-saturated liquids.

- Section 3 in the script should be run first to obtain predictions of equilibrium plagioclase compositions that can be compared to your plagioclase EPMA analyses.
-Sections 4, 5 and 6 in the ‘P-T-H2O-An.R’ script allow you to obtain temperature, water content and pressure predictions.
+Within the script, Section 1 enables you to set up your R environment and check whether your glass compositions are within the calibration ranges of the models.
+Section 2 allows you to check whether your glass compositions represent plagioclase-saturated liquids.
+Section 3 in the script gives predictions of equilibrium plagioclase compositions that can be compared to your plagioclase EPMA analyses.
+Sections 4, 5 and 6 allow you to obtain temperature, water content and pressure predictions.
 If you want to use the T or H2O-dependent models, check the comments to ensure you have added all the input parameters for the model you want to run.

 Filtering and saving estimates: